A Rich Pageant of Chicanery

 My attempt at a history and a sociology of Chicago politics.
 At some 23,000 words, it is stupid long, but worse things of this sort have been published.

-The twenty years that have passed since I wrote this have rendered it not outdated, exactly, but incomplete.
-The trends I noted in 2007 have continued trending, such as the blurring of once-sharp distinction between city and suburban voters in interests and party affiliation.
-There is no longer a Daley at City Hall, or is there likely to be; the election in 2019 of a gay African American woman as mayor suggests how much else has changed.
+The twenty years that have passed since I wrote this piece have rendered it not outdated, exactly, but incomplete.
+In 2007 I noted that only one of the four Illinois indicted for corruption in the past half-century was from Chicago; today it is two out of six.
+The trends I noted in 2007 have continued trending, such as the blurring of once-sharp distinction between city and suburban voters in terms of interests and party affiliation.
+But there is no longer a Daley at City Hall, or is there likely to be; the election in 2019 of a gay African American woman as mayor suggests how much else has changed.

 It would be hard to judge which iconic figure more often pops into the heads of out-of-towners when they hear the word “Chicago”—the gangster or the politician.
 The latter’s corruption is as irresistible and enduring an image as the gangsters’ rat-a-tat-tat from the 1920s.
 One can’t talk with anyone from elsewhere in the nation five minutes before someone will mention 1) a Daley, 2) the Democratic National Convention of 1968, or 3) the “stolen” election of 1960 in which the Chicago machine supposed stole the White House for John F. Kennedy.

-Few aspects of life in any region are as complex, or matter more, than politics.
+Few aspects of life in any region are as complex than politics.
 In spite of that fact, politics is treated by the Chicagoland public increasingly as a sideshow or a bore, when they pay attention to it at all.
 That’s a shame.
 Politics in Chicago has never been merely about street sweeper jobs.
-It’s about building the city, taming its industrial beasts, managing the entry into the U.S. mainstream of repeated waves of immigrants in face of their ignorance and the hostility of the already-settled or managing finances, and achieving genuine legal and fiscal independence from a state government that at best indifferent and at worst hostile to their interests, and, of late, coping with corrosive poverty.
+It’s about building the city, taming its industrial beasts, managing the entry into the U.S. mainstream of repeated waves of immigrants in face of their ignorance and the hostility of the already-settled or managing finances, and, crucially, achieving genuine legal and fiscal independence from a state government that at best indifferent and at worst hostile to the city's interests, and, of late, coping with corrosive poverty.

-In an ungenerous mood, one concludes about Chicago politics that Henry Mencken had it right when he defined Democracy as the worship of jackals by jackasses.
-Chicago politics is often derided as a joke, but it is usually an unintended one.
+In an ungenerous mood, one concludes that Henry Mencken had it right when he defined Democracy as the worship of jackals by jackasses.
 Politics, Chicago-style, is a rich pageant of chicanery, buffoonery, high purpose, and low humor.
 Local lore has the widow of Tom Keane, running for her late husband’s chair in the city council, ingratiating herself to Latino voters by promising to urge the teaching of Latin in schools; it is probably untrue, but it is not in the last implausible.

 Tribal territories: The ward system